Operator moving pallets with an electric pallet jack in a warehouse

 • You operate a warehouse or distribution center with frequent pallet movement

-• Your team uses manual jacks daily and experiences fatigue or time loss
+• Your team uses manual pallet jacks daily and experiences fatigue or time loss

-• You want to reduce reliance on full-size forklifts for light-duty tasks
+• You want to reduce forklift use for floor-level tasks

-• You’re looking for long-term savings and equipment ROI
+• You want long-term savings and equipment ROI

 When Is Renting a Better Option?